Stacks

 }

 Make sure your review app deploys successfully and works flawlessly.
-Once your application is ready for the new stack, switch to the desired stack and redeploy with the method described above.
+Once your application is ready for the new stack, migrate to the desired stack and redeploy with the method described above.

 The Build Process